Hi there friends! Welcome to Mrs. Pine's Kindergarten Class! Here are some things to talk about with your child and activites to do at home!

 ...to name the flat or 2D shapes.

-...to show you how we scoop and count objects.
+...to show you how to scoop and count.

-...to show you how we touch and count objects.
+...to show you how to touch and count.

 ...some questions.
 Build his/her vocabulary with everyday conversation.
 Discuss your daily routines, interesting experiences, and feelings.
 Listen to what he/she says and gently correct when necessary.